mjordan/autocomplete_endpoint/README.md

 In each case, the "provider" Drupal instance (the one running this module) maintains the shared vocabulary on behalf of the "consumers", which run the Linked Data Lookup Field module.
 The provider can itself run the Linked Data Lookup Field module and use the shared vocabulary, making it both the provider and a consumer.

 Vocabularies exposed in this way are not limited to use by other Drupal instances.
-The data that this module exposes is consistent with the data exposed by the Library of Congress and other providers of Linked Data.
+The data that this module exposes is consistent with the data exposed by the [Library of Congress](http://id.loc.gov/) and other providers of Linked Data vocabularies.

 ## Requirements